Real Property Administration (Assessment and Appraisal) (Accelerated)

 Fast–track to a career as an assessor of residential and commercial properties in the public and private sectors.
 You may also find employment opportunities in insurance companies, appraisal offices, municipalities, corporate tax offices and property tax agent firms as you build your career as a property appraiser, tax agent or leasing assistant.

-This is an accelerated program for those who have completed a degree or diploma.
+This is an accelerated program for those who have completed a degree or post secondary diploma.

 (The standard program is RPA.)